 - Find a style, a class, and a teacher that is right for you

 If the Vinyasa Flow class is too hard for you, try some of its gentler variants.
 You may like the static styles.
 For instance, Iyengar Yoga often makes use of props, such as belts, blocks, and blankets, as handy aids in performing asanas.
-If you have a concomitant condition, you may want to try Yoga Therapy.
+If you have medical conditions related to being overweight, you may want to try Yoga Therapy.

 2-3 times per week is the minimum required for your body to start changing.
 Don’t expect fast results – it’s quite a lengthy process.
 But you’ll like it!

-When rolling out your mat for the first time, you’ll be dreaming of being able to just fit into your favorite jeans.
-But within just a few weeks you’ll be amazed at how much your understanding of the dream has expanded.
-Yoga appears to have many remarkable “side effects”, weight loss being just one of them.
+When rolling out your mat for the first time, you’ll be dreaming of being able to fit into your favorite jeans.
+But within just a few weeks, you’ll be amazed at how much your perception of the dream has expanded.
+Yoga has many remarkable “side effects”, weight loss being just one of them.